AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Background and Related Work

 \subsection{Engineering Practices for AI-Based Software}

-In the ``Software 2.0'' era~\cite{karpathy2017software2}, software engineers develop \textit{AI-based software}~\cite{martinez2022software}: systems that integrate both hand-coded algorithms and learned components.
-The development of these learned components differs from traditional software engineering due to its data-driven nature~\cite{khomh2018software}.
-Nahar \etal~\cite{nahar2022collaboration} identified interdisciplinary challenges in communication, documentation, engineering, and process.
-Amershi \etal~\cite{amershi2019software} introduced a lifecycle based on experiences from Microsoft teams, highlighting three primary deviations from conventional processes: (1)~ongoing discovery and management of ML models, (2)~model customisation and reuse, and (3)~special handling of AI components (\eg for monitoring, validation, and continuous improvement).
+In the ``Software 2.0'' era~\citep{karpathy2017software2}, software engineers develop \textit{AI-based software}~\citep{martinez2022software}: systems that integrate both hand-coded algorithms and learned components.
+The development of these learned components differs from traditional software engineering due to their data-driven nature~\citep{khomh2018software}. \citet{nahar2022collaboration} identified interdisciplinary challenges in communication, documentation, engineering, and process when building AI-based systems. \citet{amershi2019software} introduced a lifecycle based on experiences from Microsoft teams, highlighting three primary deviations from conventional processes: (1)~ongoing discovery and management of AI models, (2)~model customisation and reuse, and (3)~less modular and more entangled AI components, and prone to unpredictable behaviour.
 The lifecycle proposed for developing AI-based software includes: model requirements, data collection, cleaning, labelling, feature engineering, model training, evaluation, deployment, and monitoring.
-These differences demand new engineering practices to ensure robust data pipelines~\cite{rupprecht2020improving}, model reliability~\cite{liu2023trustworthy}, and safe deployment~\cite{paleyes2022challenges}.
+These differences demand new engineering practices to ensure robust data pipelines~\citep{rupprecht2020improving}, model reliability~\citep{liu2023trustworthy}, and deployment~\citep{paleyes2022challenges}.